Noe001/BizLinkOne/replit.md

 ## Overview

-WorkflowHub is an all-in-one business collaboration platform designed around a chat-centric workflow.
+BizLinkOne is an all-in-one business collaboration platform designed around a chat-centric workflow.
 The application integrates multiple productivity tools - chat, task management, knowledge base, and meeting coordination - into a unified interface that mimics Cohere's design system.
 Built as a full-stack TypeScript application, it provides seamless communication and project management capabilities for teams.

 ## User Preferences